 Designated Greenfield Areas include primarily vacant lands and some lands that have been developed with urban land uses since 2006.
-Some of the areas within the Designated Greenfield Areas are subject to existing, approved Secondary Plans, including Mount Albert, Queensville, Holland Landing, Sharon and the Green Lane Area.
+Some of the areas within the Designated Greenfield Areas are subject to existing, approved Secondary Plans, including Mount Albert, Queensville, Holland Landing, Sharon and the Greenlane Area.

 The area within the Central Growth Area that is not yet subject to an approved Secondary Plan will be available for urban development within the time horizon of this Plan, subject to the approval of a comprehensive Secondary Plan, as well as more area specific Community Development Plans.
 Further, all new development within the Designated Greenfield Areas shall be subject to the availability of municipal service infrastructure, and conformity with the phasing policies of this Plan, to the satisfaction of the Town; and, iii.
-Future Urban Employment Areas - The Areas identified as Future Urban Employment Areas comprise lands that are within the defined Central Growth Area and abut the Proposed Bradford Bypass.
-They are important and strategic locations for urban Employment Area development, necessary to assist the Town in achieving an employment to population ratio of approximately 1 job per 2 residents.
-These lands, however, are not required to accommodate urban employment growth within the time horizon of this Plan.
-As such, Future Urban Employment Areas will remain in a non-urban development designation until such time as they are required for future urban Employment Area development.
+Future Urban Lands - The areas identified as Future Urban Lands comprise lands that are within the defined Central Growth Area, but that are not required to accommodate urban growth within the time horizon of this Plan.
+Future Urban Lands will remain in a non-urban development designation until such time as they are required for future urban development.